AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/share-projects.md

 >
 >* Projects with more than 14 expanded visualizations can't be shared with people who don't have access to CJA.

-To share a public link to an Analysis Workspace project:
+To share an Analysis Workspace project with anyone:

 1. Open the Analysis Workspace project that you want to share.